manabuo/machine-learning-using-tensorflow/chapters/chapter5.md

 ### Optimizers

 As before, in this example, we use the gradient descent algorithm to optimize the weights and biases.
-However, as mentioned before, TensorFlow has a large collection of implemented optimization algorithms, see [here](https://www.tensorflow.org/api_guides/python/train).
+However, as mentioned before, TensorFlow has a large collection implemented optimization algorithms, see [here](https://www.tensorflow.org/api_guides/python/train).
 A good summary of different types of optimization algorithms is available [here](http://ruder.io/optimizing-gradient-descent/) and [here](https://leonardoaraujosantos.gitbooks.io/artificial-inteligence/content/model_optimization.html).

 > Note: Right choice of optimization algorithms can significantly reduce training time as well as a quality of the model, therefore the algorithm is an additional hyperparameter that has to be considered.

 ### Activation functions

-In this example, we introduced a notion of the [activation function](https://en.wikipedia.org/wiki/Activation_function) which has an essential part in the neural networks.
+In this example, we introduced a notion of the [activation function](https://en.wikipedia.org/wiki/Activation_function) which is essential part of the neural networks.
 It ensures that values in the network have nonlinear characteristics.
 Similarly to the optimization algorithms, TensorFlow has a collection of activation _ops_, the list of which is available [here](https://www.tensorflow.org/api_guides/python/nn).
-A good summary of different types of the activations functions is available [here](http://cs231n.github.io/neural-networks-1/)
+A good summary of different types of the activations functions is available [here](http://cs231n.github.io/neural-networks-1/).

-In this particular example, for all hidden layers, we used [Rectified Linear Unit](https://en.wikipedia.org/wiki/Rectifier_%28neural_networks%29).
+In this example, for all hidden layers, we used [Rectified Linear Unit](https://en.wikipedia.org/wiki/Rectifier_%28neural_networks%29).

 ### Next